 Amazon Inventory Forecasting

 As an Amazon seller, it can be great to see that your product is flying off the virtual shelves.
 And while Amazon wants to see that you have a popular product, they also want to see that you can keep up with demand.
 Running out of stock has a negative impact on your Amazon listing, your account, and your ability to rank and win the buy box.
-Because running out of inventory has an impact on your future sales, it’s especially important for Amazon sellers to accurately forecast inventory and sales, which starts with understanding your demand.
+Because running out of inventory has an impact on your future sales, it’s especially important for Amazon sellers to accurately perform sales and inventory forecasting, which starts with understanding your demand.

 Understanding Your Demand on Amazon